Marvin-Figueroa/QR-code-component/README.md

 ### What I learned

 I learned how to center the elements (vertically and horizontally) on the body of the page using CSS Grid.
+I also practiced basic CSS properties like border-radius, margin, padding, box-sizing, etc.

 ```css
 body {